wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    git remote add upstream "https://github.com/$OTHER_ACCT/$OTHER_REPO"
    </pre>

-   which by default translates to:
+   which by default, the variables are expanded to:

    <pre><strong>
    git remote add upstream https://github.com/hotwilson/some-repo